zischwartz/sheetsstorm/README.md

 ## Notes

-- Sheets Storm tries to emulate Driveshaft as much as possible, but there appeared to be cases where Driveshaft encodes some characters incorrectly, which is not replicated here.
-See this line here,
+- Sheets Storm tries to emulate Driveshaft as much as possible, but there appeared to be cases where Driveshaft encodes some characters incorrectly (mostly punctuation), which is not replicated here.
+For more information [see this area of the code](https://github.com/zischwartz/sheetsstorm/blob/master/src/get_sheetsdoc.js#L48-L103).